-The stereo is mounted in the bulkhead above the DC panel.
-The circuit is protected by a breaker in the DC panel.
-If the optional amplifier is installed, it is mounted in the compartment below the helm and protected by a separate circuit breaker in the DC panel.
-An optional key pad and display in the helm allows the stereo to be controlled from the helm.
+The stereo is mounted in the cabin above the AC/DC panel.
+The circuit is protected by a fuse in the CZone control module.
+If the optional amplifier is installed, it is mounted in the compartment below the helm and protected by a circuit breaker in the DC panel.
+A key pad and display in the helm allows the stereo to be controlled from the helm.
 Refer to the stereo owner's manual for detailed information on the operation of the stereo.